KERRY DAVID

 “It’s imperative that we rethink our relationship to wildlife, nature, and our planet at large… while there’s still time to create a positive impact.”

-Filmmaker, Kerry David, began her career at Paramount Pictures, in Business Affairs, where she learned the business and contract side of filmmaking.
-She followed this with three years working exclusively for Tom Cruise and Nicole Kidman to learn the art of film production.
+• Filmmaker, Kerry David, began her career at Paramount Pictures, in Business Affairs, where she learned the business and contract side of filmmaking.
+She followed this with three years working exclusively for Tom Cruise and Nicole Kidman learning the art of film production.
 Films with Cruise and Kidman include Mission Impossible 2, Without Limits, Portrait of a Lady, Peacemaker, Practical Magic, The Blue Room, and Eyes Wide Shut in the United Kingdom, with legendary director Stanley Kubrick.

-Armed with this experience, Kerry started her own production company and produced films that included; the award-winning; Deposing the Usual Suspects (MGM), Agent Cody Banks and Agent Cody Banks 2: Destination London (MGM), Perfect Romance (Lifetime), and the critically acclaimed audience pleaser; My Date with Drew, which won multiple awards, including Best Feature at the HBO Comedy Arts Festival in Aspen, NY Gen Art Film Festival, and the Audience Award at the prestigious Locarno International Film Festival, Switzerland, among many others.
+Armed with this experience, Kerry started her own production company and produced films that include; the award-winning; Deposing the Usual Suspects (MGM), Agent Cody Banks and Agent Cody Banks 2: Destination London (MGM), Perfect Romance (Lifetime), and the critically acclaimed audience pleaser; My Date with Drew, which won multiple awards, including Best Feature at the HBO Comedy Arts Festival in Aspen, NY Gen Art Film Festival, and the Audience Award at the prestigious Locarno International Film Festival, Switzerland, among many others.

 She followed "Drew" by producing, Expert Insight: Short Game Golf with Jim Furyk & Fred Funk, an educational DVD; which won a Telly-Award for Outstanding Instructional Content and Cinematic Excellence.